Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Under Pennsylvania law, every driver must follow the laws and regulations or “rules of the road” to constitute the duty of care when driving.
 When a driver breaks these laws and causes an accident, that driver is considered negligent.

 For example, not following the laws of stopping at a busy intersection can cause deadly consequences.
-And yet, a study of intersection car accidents in Philadelphia had found that the following five intersections in our city were extremely dangerous, resulting in fatalities:
+And yet, a recent study of intersection car accidents in Philadelphia had found that the following five intersections in our city were extremely dangerous, resulting in fatalities:

 - Grays Avenue and South 49th Street: